-In summary, the air dispersion modelling results suggest that the return air raises, roads and ore processing and handling will be important source types to assess in terms of best available management methods for nickel air emissions.
+In summary, the air dispersion modelling results suggest that the RARs, roads and ore processing and handling are the dominant source types that were considered forbest available management methods for nickel air emissions.

-In addition, fugitive sources, such as tailings, ore and ore-concentrate storage piles, will be source categories important to address.
+In addition, fugitive sources, such as tailings, ore and ore-concentrate storage piles are also relevant source categories to address.
 It is important to note that all these sources are assessed under controlled emissions conditions; any of these sources left uncontrolled or inefficiently controlled could become dominant.

 Modelling emissions and impacts of the haul roads proved to be challenging for the modelling community.
-In 2009, the US EPA formed a Haul Road Workgroup, which studied AERMOD different options applied to roads, and produced in 2012 a Memorandum (Haul Road Workgroup Final Report Submission to EPA-OAQPS) which included recommendations.
+In 2009, the United States Environmental Protection Agency (US EPA) formed a Haul Road Workgroup, which studied AERMOD different options applied to roads, and produced in 2012 a Memorandum (Haul Road Workgroup Final Report Submission to EPA-OAQPS) which included recommendations.

-The use of non-regulatory defaults in the model, such as depletion, implies a level of sitespecificity, which is not compatible with the overarching scope of a technical standard.
-Both the Ministry and the OMA agreed that roads are a key source of Suspended Particulate Matter and metals from a mine site and have been managed for many years.
-Since roads are one of the dominant sources of emissions from this sector, the draft Mining Sites IS includes requirements for roads to ensure management methods prevent or reduce air emissions where possible.
-Further details on specifics of modelling roads may be obtained from the upcoming updated guideline (Air Dispersion Modelling Guidelines Ontario - ADMGO).
-This new guidance may help facilities determine whether they choose to register for this proposed technical standard.
+The use of non-regulatory defaults in the model, such as depletion, implies a level of site-specificity, which is not compatible with the overarching scope of a technical standard.
+Both the Ministry and the OMA agreed that roads are a key source of SPM and metals from a mine site and have been managed for many years.

+Since roads are one of the dominant sources of emissions from this sector, the Mining Sites IS includes requirements for high risk roads to ensure management methods prevent or reduce air emissions where possible.
+Further details on specifics of modelling roads may be obtained from the updated guideline (Air Dispersion Modelling Guidelines Ontario - ADMGO).
+This guidance may help facilities determine whether they choose to register for the technical standard.